-NPR’s From the Top with Host Christopher O’Riley: Boston, Massachusetts / 307
+NPR’s From the Top with Host Christopher O’Riley: Boston, Massachusetts / Show 307

 In the contemporary spirit of performance trends like Groupmuse in which young performers organize impromptu house concerts to play chamber music, From the Top presents its first “House Concert” from Boston, Massachusetts, and it has a decidedly more intimate feel.
 A cellist who’s just 11 years old performs the music of David Popper, and we meet a teenage classical guitarist who’s also a poet, a neuroscience nerd, and a serious skateboarder.